 Donate unwanted textbooks to the Bridge to Asia Project

-The Emeriti Society and Support Services will be collecting donations for the Bridge to Asia from May 12 to July 31.
+The Emeriti Society and Support Services will be collecting donations for Bridge to Asia as the semester ends.

 If you want to do your own packing here are the instructions: